FMCSA seeks comment on partial extension of entry-level driver training deadline

 The Federal Motor Carrier Safety Administration would like to extend the deadline for parts of long-awaited entry-level driver training rules.
 The agency seeks public input on whether or not to do so.

-Two provisions in the rule – the date for training providers to upload entry-level training certification information into the Training Provider Registry and the date for state driver licensing agencies to receive driver-specific training information – would be extended two years to Feb.
+Two provisions in the rule – the date for training providers to upload entry-level training certification information into the Training Provider Registry and the date for state driver licensing agencies to receive driver-specific entry level driver training information – would be extended two years to Feb.
 7, 2022.

 According to the agency, these extensions would provide “additional time to complete development of the electronic interface” that will receive and store the entry-level driver training certification data and would also provide state agencies with time to modify their information technology systems to receive the data.